 2. Brainstorm heavily for your title and cover

-Both the book cover and title should be interesting, professional, and invoke something in the reader that grabs their attention.
+Your book title and book cover should be interesting, professional, and invoke something in the reader that grabs their attention.

 3. Pick the right author bio and picture

-This is particularly important for new authors, since the author bio introduces you to the world.
+This is particularly important for new authors since your author bio introduces you to the world.

 4. Prepare your synopsis